-Specify the same configuration as the file system configuration previously created the -o force option should be set, and re-execute the command sfcmkfs:ERROR: No more add filesystem sfcmkfs:ERROR: Same hostname string is specified more than once
+Specify the same configuration as the file system configuration previously created the -o force option should be set, and re-execute the command.

+sfcmkfs:ERROR: No more add filesystem

 The number limit of registrable GFS Shared File Systems was exceeded, and any more file system cannot be added.